 Expenses incurred and deducted by a Trust will generally not be treated as taxable income to you.
-In certain cases, if a Trust is not considered "publicly offered" under the Code, each U.S. Holder that is either an individual, trust or estate will be treated as having received a taxable distribution from the Trust in the amount that Holder's allocable share of certain of the Trust's expenses for the year, and these expenses will be treated as miscellaneous itemized deductions of those U.S. Holders.
-The deductibility of expenses that are characterized as miscellaneous itemized deductions, which includes investment expenses, is suspended.
+In certain cases, if a Trust is not considered "publicly offered" under the Code, each U.S. Holder that is either an individual, trust or estate will be treated as having received a taxable distribution from the Trust in the amount that Holder's allocable share of certain of the Trust's expenses for the year, and these expenses will be treated as miscellaneous itemized deductions of those U.S. Holders, which are not deductible.